Your Medical Records and Your Injury Claim

 For over 25 years, Harris Keenan & Goldfarb has provided clients throughout NYC and surrounding areas with personalized, attentive service.
 Our reputation for compassion, meticulous case preparation, shrewd negotiation skills, and courtroom experience sets us apart.
 We know how to maximize the value of medical records to advance our client’s interests.

 We offer injured victims and their families empathetic support and tenacious advocacy to pursue the full and fair compensation they deserve.
 Our attorneys will review your case and provide skilled counsel on utilizing your medical documents.
 With Harris Keenan & Goldfarb, you receive the experienced legal representation you can trust.
-Contact us at 800-724-6529 for a free consultation and learn more about how we can help you.
+Contact us at [phone-number linked=true] for a free consultation and learn more about how we can help you.

 Frequently Asked Questions